civican/legisinfo/42-1/bills/C-76/bill_text.md

 ### Section 349.02

-No third party shall use funds for a partisan activity, for advertising or for an election survey if the source of the funds is a foreign entity.
+No third party shall use funds for a partisan activity, for advertising, for election advertising or for an election survey if the source of the funds is a foreign entity.

 ### Section 349.03